 Work is also taking place with procurement teams in the public sector and private hospitality sectors to raise awareness and influence changes to buying behaviour to incorporate more local produce.
 GFFP, recently worked with Visit Gloucestershire and Made in Gloucestershire to explore barriers to local procurement and opportunity for carbon reduction in menus.
 Shortening supply chains is an area of focus both organisations and for Gloucestershire to obtain a Sustainable Food Places bronze award.

-This is a complex area, involving many stakeholders and GFFP are currently working with CCRI and NICRE on a feasibility study for a neighbouring region who obtained funding to explore the potential for dynamic procurement.
+This is a complex area, involving many stakeholders and in 2023 GFFP worked with CCRI and NICRE on a feasibility study for a neighbouring region who obtained funding to explore the potential for dynamic procurement.
 There is much work to unfold in this area and significant opportunities for the County in learning how adopting more local supply chains can assist the GFFP vision.